Sainath00/hcg/README.md

 ## **Code**

-1) HandTrackingModule.py is a helper module that does all the landmark detection, and landmark drawing on the hands.
+1) HandTrackingModule.py is a helper module that does all the landmark detection, and landmark drawing on the hands.(Since the screen only updates every 2 seconds while in the game, this module can be ran to see the real FPS and accuracy of hand detection in a live webcam feed.
 2) HandCricket.py is the main module that calls HandTrackingModule.
 It handles all the move set, turns, opencv window and game details logic required for hand cricket.

 ## **Summary**